 This bank loan facility is secured by a first registered mortgage over the Trust's investment property.
-The loan bears interest at a variable rate plus a margin and has a maturity date of February 2026.
-At 30 June 2024 the Trust has no unused finance facilities.
+The loan bears interest at a variable rate plus a margin.
+On 13 March 2025, the Trust's bank loan facility, which was due to mature 24 February 2026 was extended by a further 24 months to 24 February 2028.
+At 30 June 2025 the Trust has no unused finance facilities.